Power to Food- concept for production of food with reduced environmental impact

 Production of an edible product (food / feed) will take place with proposed technology.
 The result is evaluated for purity according to the FDA and EFSA.
 The production process is evaluated technologically, as well as energy and mass balance, as well as contributing to environmental relief.
 The project also identifies new market and patent opportunities.

-Full Professor at Chalmers, Chemistry and Chemical Engineering, Applied Chemistry, Per-Anders Carlsson Group
+Head of Unit at Chalmers, Chemistry and Chemical Engineering, Applied Chemistry, Per-Anders Carlsson Group

 Funding Chalmers participation during 2018–2020